kiwidata/Emission-by-Country/README.md

 ## Unsupervised Learning

 The dataset provides detailed emissions level by country for over 200 years.
 This can give us an insight into how each country's emission level changes over the course of history.
-By grouping countrie together, we can identify large emitting countries quickly and target them to reduce emissions the most.
+By grouping countries together, we can identify large emitting countries quickly and target them to reduce emissions the most.
 For this task, we utlize unsupervised learning techniques, specifically K-means clustering.
 This is also a great use case because K-means can learn from un-labeled data to group the counties by their emissions levels.
 We performed the following steps:

 * Load the dataset into Pandas dataframe
 * Clean the dataset by removing missing value since historical data is not complete
 * Drop non-numeric/unnecessary features such as country code, per-capita